Sivanwol/demo-ecom-server/docs/user-system-todos.md

 ### Tests Staff Route

 - [x] Add Test for route that add user staff by the owner as passed
-- [ ] Add Test for route that add user staff not by the owner as passed
+- [x] Add Test for route that add user staff not by the owner as passed
-- [ ] Add Test for route that add user staff bt platform support
+- [x] Add Test for route that add user staff bt platform support
-- [ ] Add Test for route that add user staff by the owner of different store as not passed
-- [ ] Add Test for route that add user staff by the owner as passed
-- [ ] Add Test for route that add user staff not by the owner as passed
 - [ ] Add Test for route that add user staff by the owner of different store as not passed

 ### Tests get user queries Route